 Music and media enables the world to hear the music of overlooked Black composer Florence Price

-The world-class facilities and expertise within the University of Surrey’s Department of Music & Media (DMM), including the state-of-the-art Studio 1 and its new Steinway Model D piano, have helped to facilitate an important contribution to diversity in music.
+The world-class facilities and expertise within the University of Surrey’s Department of Music and Media (DMM), including the state-of-the-art Studio 1 and its new Steinway Model D piano, have helped to facilitate an important contribution to diversity in music.

 Musicologist and pianist Dr Samantha Ege made the first full recording of all four of Florence Price’s virtuosic Fantasie Nègre showpieces at Surrey’s Performing Arts Technology Studios (PATS) on 19 and 20 December 2020.